GuanyuChan/Youtube-AD-Jumper/README.md

 JavaScript as a main language

-(The Blocker is still being repaired, please note that it only for Chrome!)
+(The Blocker is still being repaired, Bugs MAY happen,sorry for that!)